dpuelz/Data-Science-for-Economics-and-Policy/README.md

 # Data Science for Economics and Policy

-Welcome to the Spring 2023 edition of FIN372, a course on causal inference and data-driven policy/econ research.
+Welcome to the Spring 2023 edition of FIN372, a course on the best data science methods to solve problems in economics and policy.
 All course materials can be found on this GitHub page.
 Please see the [course syllabus](syllabus.pdf) for links and descriptions of the readings mentioned below.

 Instructors:
 - Prof. David Puelz.
 Office hours Tuesday and Wednesday, from 12:00p-1:00p in CBA 6.444 and over Zoom, respectively.
 Always happy to schedule alternative times, just send me an email!